byterubpay/byterub-site/_posts/2017-11-13-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-11-13.md

 # Logs

-**\<suraeNoether>** Hi everyone! fluffypony, knaccc, luigi1111, anonimal, binaryFate, dEBRUYNE, endogenic, gingeropolous, hyc, JollyMort[m], moneromooo, nioc, smooth, stoffu, vtnerd... anyone else I'm forgetting to ping?
+**\<suraeNoether>** Hi everyone! fluffypony, knaccc, luigi1111, anonimal, binaryFate, dEBRUYNE, endogenic, gingeropolous, hyc, JollyMort[m], byterubmooo, nioc, smooth, stoffu, vtnerd... anyone else I'm forgetting to ping?
 **\<hyc>** hola
 **\<suraeNoether>** 2) I want someone to volunteer to put up meeting logs on either the byterubpay github or my personal github (which would end up on byterubpay after a few weeks) as well as maybe throwing up a vCal as sarang suggested.
 Anyone want to make this their "thing"? :P
 **\<suraeNoether>** I can download my logs and upload all the past meetings tomorrow morning after I get home